 Beach holidays from Punta Sabbioni to Cavallino

-If you want to spend a beach holiday in Bella Italia, are looking forward to visiting the fabulous Venice and also want to park your car for free, you will find various possibilities on the long sandy beaches of Cavallino.
-These begin southwest of the river Sile, whose road bridge also forms the only connection between the unspoilt area around Cavallino and lively Jesolo.
+If you want to spend a beach holiday in Bella Italia, are looking forward to visiting the fabulous Venice, and also want to park your car for free, you will find various possibilities on the long sandy beaches of Cavallino.
+These begin southwest of the river Sile, whose road bridge also forms the only connection between the unspoiled area around Cavallino and lively Jesolo.

 For those who prefer a hotel and an evening in a pizzeria or a typical local restaurant, I also have some suggestions close to the sandy beaches of the Cavallino headland.

 🏨 Hotel Fenix – Typical Italian 3-star middle-class hotel on the Adriatic Sea.
-The rooms, mostly with sea view, have a fridge for a fresh beer in the evening on the balcony.
+The rooms, mostly with a sea view, have a fridge for a fresh beer in the evening on the balcony.
 Otherwise, everything you need when life takes place by the pool or on the beach, which is right on the doorstep here.
-Parking, good continental breakfast and wifi included.
+Parking, good continental breakfast, and wifi included.
 Bicycles are provided free of charge.
-Restaurant, bar and terrace with sea view.
+Restaurant, bar, and terrace with sea view.